This is my 5th day of being mostly isolated. I say mostly because, since Friday, I’ve run a few necessary-ish errands and also went to work out once.

 - Limit social media and the news.
 Stay updated and informed but don’t fall into the abyss which can be mentally draining and take a toll on your mental health.

 - Also, consider setting limits each day on how much you read and check social media.
-Screen time is good for us grown-ups, too.
+Limiting screen time is good for us grown-ups, too.
 Check out this post on reducing Social Media engagement.

 - Move – get a bit of exercise.
 Go for a walk or run outdoors.
 If you can’t get outside, lots of fitness buffs are starting to stream workouts and there are also thousands of fitness videos on YouTube.